Delivery guarantees¶

 return widget

-that doesn't match real database state.
+an event that doesn't match real database state.

 Opens a fresh REQUIRES_NEW and commits the outbox row even if the caller